-CARM 6605 - Institutional Assessment in Conflict Resolution Practice

-This course will introduce students to the field of institutional assessment and planning, emphasizing the higher education environment and its unique challenges.
-Students will explore the functions of educational institutions across systems, develop an understanding of the concepts of institutional assessment and administrative issues in higher education, learn to use core technologies and methodologies for research applications, and build experience navigating the political and interpersonal dynamics that promote effective institutional assessment.
+CARM 6605 - Institutional Assessment in Conflict Resolution Practice functions of educational institutions across systems, develop an understanding of the concepts of institutional assessment and administrative issues in higher education, learn to use core technologies and methodologies for research applications, and build experience navigating the political and interpersonal dynamics that promote effective institutional assessment.
 Offered occasionally.